cardpay/magento-plugin/README.md

 This process will explain how to set up order statuses for payment notifications:

-1. Log in the Unlimint’s [Merchant account](https://cardpay.com/ma) with your merchant creds (Obtaining of merchant creds is a part of merchant onboarding process - see details [here](https://www.unlimint.com/integration/))
+1. Log in the Unlimint’s [Merchant account](https://cardpay.com/ma) with your merchant credentials (Obtaining of merchant credentials is a part of merchant onboarding process - see details [here](https://www.unlimint.com/integration/))
 2. Go to **Wallet Settings** and click on the Wallet’s ID.
 (Settings / Wallet settings /choose specific wallet id /Callbacks /JSON callback URL
-3. Fill the JSON Callback URL field with:
+3. Fill the JSON callback URL field with:

 `https://<store domain>/cardpay/notifications/creditcard`